GeertArien/geertarien.github.io/_posts/2017-05-16-different-methods-for-matrix-inversion.markdown

 \end{matrix}\right]
 $$

-First we adjoin the idendity matrix to the right side of A then we'll apply row operations untill the matrix on the left side is reduced to the identity matrix.
+First we adjoin the [identity matrix] to the right side of \\( A \\) then we'll apply row operations until the matrix on the left side is reduced to the identity matrix.

 $$
 \begin{align*}